 Children who use pacifiers continuously are more likely to develop ear infections than those who use them only when going to sleep.
 Avoid using a pacifier or try to wean your child from the pacifier by the time they are one year old.
 If you are unsuccessful, set rules for when the pacifier can be used.
 Wash the pacifier and/or replace it frequently, especially after a

-sore throat, or other respiratory infection.
+, or other respiratory infection.

 Make Sure That Your Child Receives All Recommended Immunizations